 Beginning next Monday, May 7, we will pay tribute to the greatest legal mind in television history — Perry Mason.
 That's right, it's "Perry MAYson" again on MeTV.

 Born out of the cracking crime fiction of Erle Stanley Gardner, this ace defense lawyer became a pop culture phenomenon with the premiere of Perry Mason in 1957.
 Star Raymond Burr portrayed the character for nearly 40 years, in multiple series and TV movies until his death in 1993.

 So, what exactly does "Perry MAYson" entail?
 Each weeknight in May, we are highlighting notable episodes of Perry Mason in the show's regular 11:30PM | 10:30C time slot.
-There will be four weekly themes: "Celebrity Guest Stars Week," "You Win Some, You Lose Some Week," "Classic Cases Week" and "Now You See Him (Twice), Now You Don't Week."
+There will be two weekly themes: "Celebrity Guest Stars Week" and "Iconic Episodes Week."

 These gems offer visiting TV celebrities, movie stars, rare losses… and even a splash of color!
 Here's a breakdown of what you will see in "Perry MAYson."

 May 7–11: Celebrity Guest Star Week

 Monday 7: Bette Davis in “The Case of Constant Doyle”

 Screen legend Bette Davis replaces Mason while he was recuperating from surgery.
 Burr appears in a few scenes in a hospital bed.

 Tuesday 8: Mike Connors in “The Case of the Bullied Bowler”

 Mike Connors, best known as Mannix, replaced Burr in this one as he recuperated from jaw surgery.